percona/pmm/source/dashboards/dashboard-mysql-innodb-compression.rst

 .. _dashboard-mysql-innodb-compression:

-|dbd.mysql-innodb-compression| Dashboard
+*MySQL InnoDB Compression* Dashboard
 ================================================================================

-This dashboard helps you analyze the efficiency of |innodb| compression.
+This dashboard helps you analyze the efficiency of InnoDB compression.

 .. seealso::